angelonic95/anikolab.FlowUI/README.md

 This approach allows the API to be called when the form type changes (e.g., from "new" to "edit").
 - incident.ribbon.js

-Uses the JavaScript library in a more direct (flat) way, without making API calls when the form type changes.
+Uses the FlowUI library in a more direct (flat) way, without making API calls when the form type changes.